stephensamonte/Learning-Xamarin-Visual-Studio-Projects/README.md

 # Learning Xamarin Visual Studio Projects
-Xamarine Projects that I worked on while learning how to use Xamarin.
+Xamarin Projects that I worked on while learning how to use Xamarin.

 I learned how to use Xamarin because I was looking for a way to do Crossplatform development.
 That is program once and it works on both Android and iOS devices.
 I had prior experience creating Android & iOS Apps.
 I hated having to create the program once on Android, then another time on iOS.
 So, to save time regarding development and to reach a larger audience I started to research how to create a cross-platform application.